Brokerage APIs

 Interactive Brokers

-Interactive Brokers (IB) has been offering an API much longer than all of the rest.
+Interactive Brokers (IBKR) was the first to offer a data API.
 In fact, their success forced other brokers to offer one.
-Their trading platform, Trader Work Station (TWS), can be used to trade almost any product in the world: IB is licensed in almost every country including Canada, where most firms do not register.
+Their trading platform, Trader Work Station (TWS), can be used to trade almost any product in the world: IBKR is licensed in almost every country including Canada, where most firms do not register.
 Their commissions are reasonable, but they do charge for data, which by default is disabled until the account is fully opened and funds have “cleared”.
 This can take time so give yourself more than a week to get started.

 Selecting Your Data Plan

-Once your account is funded, you need to select a data plan.
-You might think you have data before doing so, but trust me, you do not.
-You need to sign up for the North American Streaming Bundle with Options.
+Once your account is funded, select a data plan to access realtime data.
+Navigate to “Market Data Subscriptions” where you can subscribe for the US Equity and Options Add-On Streaming Bundle and US Securities Snapshot and Futures Value Bundle.
 That includes all of the US stock and options exchanges.
 Most of the data fees are waived for non-professional traders once certain commission thresholds are reached each month.

 Interactive Brokers API Setup